|Pilot 1st Lt. Duncan A. Seffern, O-431539 (KIA, BR) WI

 Three are buried at National Memorial Cemetery (Punchbowl).
 Johnson at plot B, grave 1126.
 Jordan plot A, grave 543.

 McGinn at plot A, grave 1035.
 The other four are buried in the United States.
 Seffern is buried at Little Wolf Cemetery in Manawa, WI.
 Hatch is buried at Raleigh National Cemetery at plot 24, grave 1311.
-Humble is buried at Golden Gate National Cemetery in San Bruno, CA at plot C, 473.
+Humble is buried at Golden Gate National Cemetery at section C, site 473.
 Morales is buried at San Felipe Cemetery in Del Rio, TX.

 USAF Serial Number Search Results - B-26 40-1495